chinalixiaolu/bugCollection/README.md

 Issue in your bug and bug solution ideas can be posted, as detailed as possible, if there is a blog explanation can also be posted to your blog address, or the public number，or twitter,facebook count.
 # submit format
 Development language or type of development: the question asked
-Example: Android: XXXXXXXX
+Example: Android: XXXXXXXX,
-Java: XXXXXXXX
+Java: XXXXXXXX,
-Ios: XXXXXXXXXXXX
+Ios: XXXXXXXXXXXX,